dennisppaul/umfeld-arduino/README.md

 this script installs all required packages on macOS, Linux ( including Raspberry PI OS ), or Windows ( MSYS2 UCRT64 ).

-⚠️⚠️⚠️ IMPORTANT ⚠️⚠️⚠️ on Windows ( MSYS2 UCRT64 ) the console might close when running the script above. this is expected behavior ( and part of the self-update process ). just run the script once again and it should be fine ...
+⚠️ IMPORTANT ⚠️ On Windows ( MSYS2 UCRT64 ) the console might close when running the script above. this is expected behavior ( and part of the self-updating process ). just run the script once again and it should be fine ...

 ### 2. Download Umfeld + Examples